Covenant of the pieces: Biblical narrative

 Later that day, at the drawing of the evening, Abram fell into a deep sleep where he encountered God again.
-God then prophesied to Abram that the nation born to him would be removed to another land where they must be trialed for four hundred years and afterward, they would be greatly blessed with many possessions and occupy their own land.
+God then prophesied to Abram that the nation born to him would be removed to another land where they must endure tribulation for four hundred years; after this, they would be greatly blessed with many possessions and occupy their own land.
 This prophecy was that of the Israelites in subjection to Egypt, for four hundred years, before returning back to Canaan to claim it as their own.